Clarifai CLI

 You can initialize a new Clarifai model directory structure from a toolkit using the --toolkit option.
 Toolkits allow you to run large language models (LLMs) and other generative AI models locally on your own machine.

-Here is how to initialize a model using Ollama in the current directory:
+For example, here is how you can initialize a default model using the Ollama toolkit in the current directory:

 clarifai model init --toolkit ollama